-Under the Undesirable Immigrants Exclusion Act 1919, Germans and Austro-Hungarians were prohibited from entering without a licence issued by the attorney general.
-The act also gave power to the attorney general to prohibit the entry of any person not resident in New Zealand – including British subjects – who was ‘disaffected or disloyal, or of such a character that his presence would be injurious to the peace, order and good government’ of New Zealand.
+Under the Undesirable Immigrants Exclusion Act 1919, those born in the former German and Austro-Hungarian empires were prohibited from entering without a licence issued by the attorney-general.
+The act also gave the attorney-general the power to prohibit the entry of any person not resident in New Zealand – including a British subject – who was ‘disaffected or disloyal, or of such a character that his presence would be injurious to the peace, order and good government’ of New Zealand.
 In effect, the act was aimed primarily at Germans, socialists and Marxists.

 Immigration Restriction Amendment Act 1920

 The government willingly met demands to restrict Asian immigration further.
-Prime Minister William Massey claimed the Immigration Restriction Amendment Act of 1920 was ‘the result of a deep seated sentiment on the part of a huge majority of the people of this country that this Dominion shall be what is often called a “white” New Zealand.’
-1 Until 1974, the 1920 act determined who would be allowed to enter New Zealand.
+Prime Minister William Massey claimed that the Immigration Restriction Amendment Act 1920 was ‘the result of a deep seated sentiment on the part of a huge majority of the people of this country that this Dominion shall be what is often called a “white” New Zealand.’
+1 Until 1974, this act determined who was allowed to enter New Zealand.

 Indian migration remained limited until after the First World War.
-It is estimated that there were around 100 Gujaratis in New Zealand in 1916; by 1921 there were 539.
-There were 200 Punjabis in that year.
+It is thought that there were around 100 Gujaratis in New Zealand in 1916; by 1921 there were 539, along with 200 Punjabis.

 The new principle established by the act was ‘unsuitability’ for settlement in New Zealand.
 People who were not of British or Irish birth and parentage had to apply in writing for a permit to enter.
 The minister of customs had the discretion to determine whether any applicant was suitable.
 ‘Aboriginal natives’ of any part of the British Empire except New Zealand were not British for the purposes of the act.
 The act gave the government power to waive the permit requirement for particular nationalities.